 Pay off your student loans early

-Of course, the best idea is to just pay off your loans as fast as possible.
+Of course, the best idea is to just pay off your loans as fast as possible and throw everything you can at your Nelnet student loan payments.
 We know; it’s easier said than done.
 If it were easy and simple, everyone would be out of debt in a heartbeat.

 But if you can scrimp and save and side hustle to earn more money, you’ll have more cash to pay off your student loans.
 Every dollar you pay towards your loans early means you’re just that much closer to being done with Nelnet — and student loans entirely — forever.